SimonSiefke/vue-hot-reloading-issue/README.md

 ## Expected Behaviour

-After doing the edits, the App looks as expected since it is the same code as in the first picture.
+After doing the edits, the App looks normal since it is the same code as in the first picture.

 ## Current Behaviour